sunpech/sunpech.github.io/_posts/2016-05-23-anime-central.md

 There are a few things that I think they could do to improve the overall con experience:

 1. **Security** - I never saw a weapons check booth.
 Plus many security guards were very lax on where people could enter/exit.
-2. **Traffic** - At the con there seemed to be enough traffic guards, but the intersections just 1-2 blocks North on River Road didn't have sufficient guidance for cars and people. *This may be out of the hands of ACen staff though.*
+2. **Traffic** - At the con there seemed to be enough traffic guards, but the intersections just 1-2 blocks north on River Road didn't have sufficient guidance for cars and people. *This may be out of the hands of ACen staff though.*
 3. **Cosplay** - There are a lot of cosplayers just hanging out everywhere, there should be sections with backdrops with the ACen logos for photo ops.
 This should be in the main lobby where everyone hangs out anyway.

 Anime Central is a great convention.
 I'd like to see it grow and offer anime, comic, and entertainment fans even more great panels, guests, and shows.
 I am reminded every time I attend a convention that I'm getting old.
 My first comic convention was in 1995, more than twenty years ago!
 Back then, it was just a comic convention for mostly guys that didn't cater to girls or families.
 The only girls you saw back in the 90s were booth babes.
 ACen and other conventions today are bridging the gender gap and being more family-friendly.
 Being a geek today has never been so good, and it keeps getting better.